 This refers to a management structure composed of a board of directors and senior management.
 The Committee is aware that there are significant differences in legislative and regulatory frameworks across countries as regards the functions of the board of directors and senior management.
 In some countries, the board has the main, if not exclusive, function of supervising the executive body (senior management, general management) so as to ensure that the latter fulfils its tasks.
 For this reason, in some cases, it is known as a supervisory board.
 This means that the board has no executive functions.
 In other countries, by contrast, the board has a broader competence in that it lays down the general framework for the management of the bank.
-Owing to these differences, the notions of the board of directors and senior management are used in this function should highlight to senior management and the board risk management concerns, such as risk concentrations and violations of risk appetite limits.
+Owing to these differences, the notions of the board of directors and senior management are used in this paper not to identify legal constructs but rather to label two decision-making functions within a bank.

+highlight to senior management and the board risk management concerns, such as risk concentrations and violations of risk appetite limits.